keymanapp/keyman/docs/linux-packaging.md

 Unless you're a Debian maintainer you can't directly upload to the Debian repos.
 Instead you upload to <mentors.debian.net> and then look for a sponsor who will review the packages and upload them for you.
-Be prepared that this might take some persistence, and if somebody looks at it it might take some iterations to get it accepted.
+Be prepared that this might take some persistence, and if somebody looks at it, it might take some iterations to get it accepted.

 The Keyman packages are maintained on the Debian side by the